-What does it mean if the endocrinologist says that your child has growth hormone deficiency, or GHD?
+What does it mean if the doctor says that your child has growth hormone deficiency, or GHD?
 It means that your child’s body does not make enough growth hormone.
 Growth hormone is needed for growth during childhood.
 Not enough growth hormone can cause poor growth in children.

 Most children with GHD are otherwise healthy.
 They may show no signs of illness or other medical conditions.
 If growth hormone deficiency is the cause of your child’s slow growth, there are medicines that may help.